-Spanish inspired style brings to mind rustic villas, sunny patios and vibrant colours.
+Spanish inspired design brings to mind rustic villas, sunny patios and vibrant colours.
 These cultural aspects are what make it such a popular styling choice in homes.
 Unlike other design styles, Spanish decor is fairly easy to achieve in your own home.
-Luckily these simple yet creative design ideas will help you to incorporate that spanish-style flair into your home.
+Luckily these simple yet creative design ideas will help you add that spanish-style flair into your home.

 Accents and Accessories

 Decorate with popular Spanish interior design accessories such as fabrics, wrought iron, antique pottery and tiles.
 A handy trick is to drape ethnic fabrics on the dining chairs.
 This adds texture and colour to your space.
 Hand-painted pottery adds extra Spanish flair and a personal touch.
 Incorporate fabrics such as woven cotton throw rugs and window treatments made of cotton in muted colours.